Back

 Overview

-In gtx-cli 2.3.0, we updated the behaviour of the translate and upload commands and improved visibility into the translation pipeline.
+In gtx-cli 2.3.0, we updated the behaviour of the translate and upload commands and increased visibility into the translation pipeline.

 Translate

-Historically, translate both triggered translations and ran a one-off project setup in the background (generating the context and glossary you see on your dashboard).
+Historically, translate both triggered translations and ran a one-off project setup in the background (generating the context and glossary shown on your dashboard).

-On smaller projects this was fast; on larger codebases, setup could take long enough to trigger a timeout, making it look as though there had been a translation failure.
+On smaller projects this was fast; on larger codebases, setup could take long enough to trigger a timeout, making it look as though translation had failed.

-While users were given the impression that translate had failed, setup would complete asynchronously and translations would be generated but not downloaded, leading to an incomplete and confusing UX.
+This made it seem as though translate had failed, even though setup would complete asynchronously and translations would be generated but not downloaded, leading to an incomplete and confusing UX.

 Setup

 Setup is now a separate step.
-We’ve optimised it to make timeouts rare.
+We optimised it to make time-outs rare.

 • Upload: send files and confirm success.